Heat

 Heat Index (see here) combined temperature and relative humidity to estimate the temperature perceived by humans.
 The National Weather Service defines 39.4C (103F) as a ‘dangerous’ threshold.
 Above this threshold, exposed people may experience heat cramps, exhaustion and possibly heast stroke.
 To calculate this, we use daily temperature data from 17 CMIP6 ensemble members, which have been bias adjusted and downscaled (see Climate Data)

-Lost Productivity GH Logo
+Lost Productivity GitHub icon

 When workers are exposed to high temperatures and high humidity, their health can be significantly impacted, which in turn can have consequences for productivity.
 For this metric, we can analyse ensembles of climate data to estimate percentage losses in producivity of medium and heavy outdoor workers.